 When moving to SAP S/4HANA, there is the question where to host the system.
 If you want to host SAP S/4HANA on-premise, you have different options depending on your own effort level for maintenance you want to invest.
 But there are also external hosting options.
 Learn more about our Managed Cloud Services.

 You know that the Selective Data Transition (Hybrid Approach) fits to your needs and requirements, but you are still unsure how this will work in your company?
 Sound familiar?
-Find out how other companies like Clemens, IESA or DENIOS managed their move to SAP S/4HANA and why they have choosen itelligence.
+Find out how other companies like Clemens, IESA or DENIOS managed their move to SAP S/4HANA and why they’ve choosen itelligence.

 Are you interested in a Selective Data Transition?